 Just as Leland Stanford was building “The Great Vina Ranch,” Swiss-Italian immigrant Anton Nichelini was founding a legacy of his own.
 From a modest homestead tucked against the eastern foothills of California’s Napa Valley, he began construction of a stone cellar and state of the art gravity-fed winery.
 With keeping European traditions while quickly adapting to the terrain and techniques of the New World, the Nichelini’s prospered in the wine business.
 For generations they would continue to cultivate and innovate, standing today as Napa’s oldest family-owned and operated winery.

-Many years and many vintages later, the land, the monks and Aimée are proving the Vina experiment to be more than just a dream.
+Many years and many vintages later, the land, the monks, and Aimée are proving the Vina experiment to be a success.
 Our wines have won numerous national and international awards.
 And as grateful as we are for the recognition, we invite you to judge for yourself.
 Come taste the fruit of our labor.